Co-theory of sorted profinite groups for PAC structures: Generalization of Chatzidakis' Theorem

 Assume that $E\subseteq A,B,C_1,C_2\subseteq F^\ast$ are regular extensions of small definably closed subsets such that

-Assume that $\varphi\in\aut(\FC/\bar{E})$ satisfies $\varphi(C_1)=C_2$.
-If there exists $S\subseteq SG(F^\ast)$ such that $S\models\tp_{SG(F^\ast)}(SG(C_1)/SG(A))\cup\tp_{SG(F^\ast)}(SG(C_2)/SG(B))$ (where variables are identified via $SG(\varphi)$), then there exists $C'\subseteq F^\ast$ such that $C'\ind_E AB$, $C'\models \tp_{F^\ast}(C_1/A)\cup\tp_{F^\ast}(C_2/B)$ (the variables for $\tp_F(C_1/A)$ and $\tp_F(C_2/B)$ are identified via $\varphi$) and $SG(C')\equiv_{SG(\acl_{F}^r(AB))}S$. \end{prop}
+Assume that $\phi\in\aut(\FC/\bar{E})$ satisfies $\phi[C_1]=C_2$.
+If there exists $S\subseteq S\CG(F^\ast)$ such that $S\models\tp_{S\CG(F^\ast)}(S\CG(C_1)/S\CG(A))\cup\tp_{S\CG(F^\ast)}(S\CG(C_2)/S\CG(B))$ (where variables are identified via $S\CG(\phi)$), then there exists $C'\subseteq F^\ast$ such that $C'\ind_E AB$, $C'\models \tp_{F^\ast}(C_1/A)\cup\tp_{F^\ast}(C_2/B)$ (the variables for $\tp_F(C_1/A)$ and $\tp_F(C_2/B)$ are identified via $\phi$) and $S\CG(C')\equiv_{S\CG(\acl_{F}^r(AB))}S$. \end{prop}

-\begin{proof} The proof is a generalization of the proof of the main theorem in \cite{chatzidakis2017}, Theorem 3.1.
-In our proof, we are using tools related to stationarity and forking independence (i.e. Corollary 3.38 from \cite{Hoff3}) instead of linear disjointness.
-We include a detailed proof, since we found some gaps in the exposition of the original proof (e.g. in the proof of \cite[Theorem 3.1]{chatzidakis2017}, $F^*$ does not need to be an elemetnary extension of $F$: it is elementary equivalent to $F$ and there is an automorphism $\sigma$ fixing $(AB)^s$ such that $F^*\cap \sigma((AB)^s(AC)^s(BC)^s)=D$, but $\sigma$ does not necessarily fix $F$) and we would like to provide a more transparent exposition of this very nice argument.
-To be in accordance with the proof of Theorem 3.1 in \cite{chatzidakis2017}, we preserve its notation.
+\begin{proof} The proof is a generalization of the proof of \cite[Theorem 3.1]{chatzidakis2017}.
+In our proof, we are using tools related to stationarity and forking independence (i.e. \cite[Corollary 3.38]{Hoff3}) instead of linear disjointness.
+We include a detailed proof, since we found some gaps in the exposition of the original proof (e.g. in the proof of \cite[Theorem 3.1]{chatzidakis2017}, $F^*$ does not need to be an elementary extension of $F$: it is elementarily equivalent to $F$ and there is an automorphism $\sigma$ fixing $(AB)^s$ such that $F^*\cap \sigma((AB)^s(AC)^s(BC)^s)=D$, but $\sigma$ does not necessarily fix $F$) and we would like to provide a more transparent exposition of this very nice argument.
+To be in accordance with the proof of \cite[Theorem 3.1]{chatzidakis2017}, we preserve its notations.

-Let $S_0^\ast\models\tp_{SG(F^\ast)}(SG(C_1)/SG(A))\cup\tp_{SG(F^\ast)}(SG(C_2)/SG(B))$ (where variables are identified via $SG(\varphi)$), then there exist partial elementary maps (in $SG(F^\ast)$) $S\Psi_1:SG(C_1)\to S_0^\ast$ (over $SG(A)$) and $S\Psi_2:SG(C_2)\to S_0^\ast$ (over $SG(B)$) such that
+Let $S_0^\ast\models\tp_{S\CG(F^\ast)}(S\CG(C_1)/S\CG(A))\cup\tp_{S\CG(F^\ast)}(S\CG(C_2)/S\CG(B))$ (where variables are identified via $S\Phi(:=S\CG(\phi))$), then there exist partial elementary maps (in $S\CG(F^\ast)$) $S\Psi_1:S\CG(C_1)\to S_0^\ast$ (over $S\CG(A)$) and $S\Psi_2:S\CG(C_2)\to S_0^\ast$ (over $S\CG(B)$) such that

-Let $S_1^*$ realize the pushforward of the type $\tp_{SG(F^\ast)}\big(SG(\acl^r_{F^\ast}(AC_1))/SG(A)SG(C_1)\big)$ along $S\Psi_1$ (there is such a realization in $SG(F^\ast)$ by Corollary \ref{cor:SG.saturated}).
-Similarly, let $S_2^*$ be a realization of the pushforward of the type $\tp_{SG(F^\ast)}\big(SG(\acl^r_{F^\ast}(BC_2))/SG(B)SG(C_1)\big)$ along $S\Psi_2$.
+Let $S_1^*$ realize the pushforward of the type $\tp_{S\CG(F^\ast)}\big(S\CG(\acl^r_{F^\ast}(AC_1))/S\CG(A)S\CG(C_1)\big)$ along $S\Psi_1$ (there is such a realization in $S\CG(F^\ast)$ by Corollary \ref{cor:SG.saturated}).
+Similarly, let $S_2^*$ be a realization of the pushforward of the type $\tp_{S\CG(F^\ast)}\big(S\CG(\acl^r_{F^\ast}(BC_2))/S\CG(B)S\CG(C_1)\big)$ along $S\Psi_2$.
 Without loss of generality we may denote partial elementary maps extending $S\Psi_1$ and $S\Psi_2$ again by $S\Psi_1$ and $S\Psi_2$: